Sami482005/Patient-Medical-Records/Schema/QueriesTODO.md

 - [ ] 6- Retrieve the insurance details for patients, including the company and coverage information.
 - [ ] 7- Get the list of medications prescribed to a patient: dosage, dates, and frequency.
 - [ ] 8- Retrieve all tests, radio, and treatments patients have on their medical file: each with the associated attributes.
-- [x] 9- List all doctors in a specific department and their specialties.
+- [x] 9- List all doctors in a specific department.
 - [ ] 10- Updating a patient’s file with a radio image they did
 - [ ] 11- Updating a patient's file with a lab test they did
 - [ ] 12- Change any of the patient’s information: Phone number, Emergency Contacts, Insurance plan, address